 A personal injury insurance adjuster’s responsibility is to gather as much information as they can on your case that will allow them to pay as little as possible.
 This includes researching whether or not you seek medical treatment, whether or not your medical bills are justified, whether or not you have a viable personal injury case.
 That said, if you provide sensitive information about your personal injury case online, post photos, or discuss injury details that are inconsistent with the injuries you’ve claimed, it can–and usually will–be used to devalue your claim and jeopardize your credibility.

 I remember hearing a story a few years back.
 A woman had hired an attorney following a pretty nasty slip and fall at a major retailer.
 She was ordered to wear a neck brace and was unable to return to work as a waitress.
 There was no argument to be made about whether or not she had a case.
 Unfortunately, a few months prior to settling her case, she’d posted an image to social media.
 In the image, she was not wearing a neck brace (ordered by her doctor) and she was holding a small child.
 She appeared to be in OK condition.
 Moreover, she had indicated–online–that she was feeling “much better” after her accident.
 This information was used against her, and needless to say she and her attorney lost the case.

 As an injury attorney with ample experience with these types of cases, I can personally attest that social media simply is not worth it.
 Exchanging any sensitive case information to a third party is one of the biggest mistakes you can make in any personal injury claim.
 After experiencing an accident injury, the best advice I can give you is to not, I repeat, do NOT post any incriminating information online until AFTER your case has settled!
-Instead, contact an experienced personal injury attorney in Las Vegas for immediate help and guidance on how you should proceed.
+Instead, contact an experienced attorney for immediate help and guidance on how you should proceed.